Twins vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on a seven-game hitting streak in this matchup.
-In his last 10 outings he is batting .293 with two doubles, two home runs, seven walks and four RBI.
+- Acuna will look for his ninth straight game with a hit in this contest.
+In his last 10 outings he is batting .293 with two doubles, two home runs, six walks and five RBI.

 Acuna Recent Games